 My CAP-60P-OF will not build much pressure past 20 psi, runs forever?

-I removed the pump head & intake valve, look good to my knowledge, reassembled and same issues.
+I removed the pump head & intake valve, which look good to my knowledge, reassembled and the same issues.

 I also removed the aluminum tube and used another air source and pumped air directly into the tank at the check valve, pressure went up as expected.
 I then removed the aluminum tube, and I could hold my finger over the exit port indefinitely.